luebken/container-patterns/README.md

 We are mainly talking about **cloud aware applications**.
 Or as the [cloud native foundations](https://cncf.io/about/our-mission) summarises: modern distributed systems which will be  _container packed_, _dynamically managed_ and _microservices oriented_.

-The goal is to find and describe general applicable patterns for building these kind applications.
+The goal is to find and describe general applicable patterns for building applications of this type.
 The patterns should be container runtime agnostic but with concrete examples.

 We currently assume that using several containers is a good idea.
-The reasons for this are manifold and won't be discussed in detail.
-Here just a couple of reasons: “Independent releasable”, "Reuse of domain / infrastructure components”, “Separate processing types”, “Different loads”, “POCs isolation”, "Composability", “Use different languages / versions / libraries”, “Enforce architectural boundaries”, “Robustness / crash isolation” or simply “Different teams”.
+The reasons for this are manifold and won't be discussed in detail here.
+But just a couple of reasons by way of example: “Independent releasable”, "Reuse of domain / infrastructure components”, “Separate processing types”, “Different loads”, “POCs isolation”, "Composability", “Use different languages / versions / libraries”, “Enforce architectural boundaries”, “Robustness / crash isolation” or simply “Different teams”.

 ### State